FREQUENTLY ASKED QUESTIONS

 Who supports the fire abatement efforts?

-Conservation Districts.
+Currently most projects are contracted from private land managers and Housing Associations.
+Some grants are being attained by Fire Safe Councils and Resource Conservation Districts.
 Recognition Statewide: CalFire, the Board of Forestry, as well as many other relevant organizations have seen the research and implementation of prescribed grazing.
 California’s government and local leaders have began to promote it as a way to effectively ecologically manage high severity fire zones.

 Can I buy goat milk?